Metabase is a simple and powerful analytics tool which lets anyone learn and make decisions from their company’s data—no technical knowledge required.

 With each step, you can click on the triangle on the right to preview the results so far.

-As expected, we can see in figure 5 that all of the subtotals are over $40 after the filter has been applied.
+As expected, all of the subtotals are over $40 after the filter has been applied.

 To close the preview, you can click on the X in the upper right of the preview.